- DIVISION: Tracheophyta

 While some gingers are hardy enough to grow in temperate gardens, most are tropical plants that require warm temperatures.
 They require filtered sun, high humidity; moist, rich soil; and temperatures above 50 degrees Fahrenheit (10 degrees Celsius).
 Still, many gardeners in colder places enjoy growing ginger in the spring and summer.
 As the foliage withers in winter, they dig up the rhizome, allow it to dry out, and store it in sawdust or sphagnum—as you might store a tropical bulb.

-The IUCN has assessed 104 species of gingers, and lists 30 species as vulnerable or endangered, including 4 species that are critically endangered.
-The most common threats to the survival of these species include agriculture, logging, and collection of plants from the wild.
-Ornamental gingers and those used for folk remedies are now commercially traded, often leading to unsustainable harvests of wild plants.
+The IUCN has assessed 104 species of gingers, and lists 30 as vulnerable or endangered, including 4 that are critically endangered.
+The most common threats to their survival include agriculture, logging, and collection of plants from their natural habitat.
+Ornamental gingers and those used for folk remedies are now commercially traded, often leading to unsustainable harvests of plants.
 The Philippine ginger Lily Hedychium philippinense is listed on CITES Appendix II.

-Sometimes gingers create conservation concerns: in some tropical places, including as Hawaii, ornamental gingers have flourished and have become invasive species that displace the native plant communities.
+Sometimes gingers create conservation concerns: in some tropical places, including as Hawaii, ornamental gingers have flourished and have become invasive plants that displace the native plant communities.